TritonDataCenter/manta-nfs/README.md

-As mentioned, the server must be started as root, since it needs access to the portmapper's privileged port, but once the server is running, it changes it ownership to 'nobody' to improve security.
+As mentioned, the server must be started as root, since it needs access to the portmapper's privileged port, but once the server is running, it lowers its uid to 'nobody' to improve security.

 On Darwin or Linux, the server can be run like: